-Only persons with the appropriate electrical knowledge (authorised personnel) may remove the safety plates.
+Only persons with appropriate electrical knowledge (authorized personnel) may remove the safety plates.

-The product is covered by manufacturer's warranty.
-Any attempt to carry out repair work by non-authorised service centers or personnel will invalidate the warranty.
+The product is covered by a manufacturer's warranty.
+Any attempt to carry out repair work by unauthorized service centers or personnel will invalidate the warranty.

 Regular maintenance is important for safe and reliable operation.